nguyenanhnhan/Attire/docs/index.md

 ##Overview

-CI-Twig supports theme instances, layouts, functions, filters and lexers using **Twig/Assetic** template engine in CodeIgniter 3.0.
-It's gonna make your life easier for developing and maintaining your CodeIgniter regular/HMVC applications where structured templates are necessary.
+CI-Twig library supports template inheritance using **Twig** template engine and **Assetic** as an asset management framework in **CodeIgniter 3.0**.
+This integration it's gonna make your life easier for developing and maintaining structured templates, layouts and even the assets for each section in your application.

-With CI-Twig you can separately set the theme, layout and even the assets for each page.
-Also this does not replace CodeIgniter's default views.

 ---